 From now on, the Transform (1) tool will become your most useful tool.
 You will use it to do most of your animation.
-With the Transform tool, you can select, move, scale, rotate, skew, squash and stretch.
+With the Transform tool, you can select, move,

-- In the Timeline view, go to the frame where you want to animate your first pose.
-At this point, it is generally the first frame. - 2.
-In the Tools toolbar, select the Transform (1) tool and enable the Animate (3) mode. - In the Camera view, select the part you want to animate and using the Transform tool's anchor points, move it to its new position.
+- 1. In the Timeline view, go to the frame where you want to animate your first pose.
+At this point, it is generally the first frame. - In the Tools toolbar, select the Transform (1) tool and enable the Animate (3) mode. - 3.
+In the Camera view, select the part you want to animate and using the Transform tool's anchor points, move it to its new position.